Dirc/webapp_fullstack_go_docker/blog.md

 ## Get database running in a Postgres container

-For our Postgress database, we take again the [the official Postgres image](https://hub.docker.com/_/postgres/).
+For our Postgress database, we take the [the official Postgres image](https://hub.docker.com/_/postgres/).

-We can start a Postgres container and add a password and a default database.
+We can start a Postgres container and add a password and default database.

 ```bash
 # Start Postgres container